As promised, I’m back with all of the progress and answers to questions about our hallway bathroom’s painted sink and countertop.

 7. I used the 1.5″ angled brush to paint all of the edges, corners, and rounded places that a roller would have a hard time reaching.

-8. Then, I poured some of the paint into the roller tray and started painting the rest of the countertop and sink with the foam roller.
+8. Then, I poured some of the paint into the roller tray and started painting the rest of the bathroom sink countertop with the foam roller.
 Try not to over brush since roller/brush marks will be more visible the more you work the paint.
 This paint is self leveling if you resist the urge to brush too much (I learned the hard way in a couple of places.)

 9. Wait 1 hour between coats.
 It took me 3 coats to get a solid white finish since I wanted to go slow with thin, even coats.